owncloud-archive/documentation/admin_manual/configuration/server/config_sample_php_parameters.rst

 	'hashingCost' => 10,

-The hashing cost used by hashes generated by ownCloud Using a higher value requires more time and CPU power to calculate the hashes
+The hashing cost used by hashes generated by ownCloud.

+Using a higher value requires more time and CPU power to calculate the hashes.
+As this number grows, the amount of work (typically CPU time or memory) necessary to compute the hash increases exponentially.

 ::